 "Mundell's research has had such a far-reaching and lasting impact because it combines formal—but still accessible—analysis, intuitive interpretation and results with immediate policy applications.
 Above all, Mundell chose his problems with uncommon—almost prophetic—accuracy in terms of predicting the future development of international monetary arrangements and capital markets.
 Mundell's contributions serve as a superb reminder of the significance of basic research.
 At a given point in time academic achievements might appear rather esoteric; not long afterwards, however, they may take on great practical importance."
 (Press Release: The Sveriges Riksbank (Bank of Sweden) Prize in Economic Sciences in Memory of Alfred Nobel for 1999—The Royal Swedish Academy of Sciences)

-Robert Mundell, a most famous Canadian economist, was the obvious choice for this award.
-Some of his most influential work was published in the Candian Journal of Economics and Political Science between 1957 and 1963 when Professor Mundell was a "young" economist.
+Some of Robert Mundell's most influential work was published in the Canadian Journal of Economics and Political Science between 1957 and 1963 when he was a "young" economist.

 The prize, worth $3,000, was first awarded in 2004 for articles published in the years 2002 and 2003.
-In the future, the prize will be awarded annually.
-To be eligible all co-(co)authors must be non-tenured (or equivalent) in their respective institution.
+To be eligible all (co)authors must be non-tenured (or equivalent) in their respective institution.
 The Prize is awarded at the annual meetings of the Canadian Economics Association and is selected by a committee appointed under the authority of the executive council of the Association.
 The three members of the committee normally serve for three years each in overlapping terms.

-The Robert Mundell Prize for last year's best article in the Canadian Journal of Economics by an early-career economist was awarded to Alex Chernoff for his paper Between a Cap and a Higher Price: Modeling the Price of Dairy Quotas under Price Ceiling Legislation?, which appeared in the February 2009 issue of the Canadian Journal of Economics.
-Both Mion and Naticchioni teach at the Université Catholique de Louvain.
+The Robert Mundell Prize for the best article published in the Canadian Journal of Economics in 2014 by an early-career economist was awarded to Alex Chernoff for his paper Between a Cap and a Higher Price: Modeling the Price of Dairy Quotas under Price Ceiling Legislation?, which appeared in the May 2014 issue of the Canadian Journal of Economics.